tomh543/WebAppCoursework/README.md

 Update Item - Form template and functionality code implemented, however issues when submitting seem to prevent updating of db Delete Item - Form template and functionality code  implemented, however issues when submitting seem to prevent updating of db
 Log Out - Will remove authenticated cookie from user and put them back to landing page.

+Changes from Development Plans
+-Staff View changed, as there was an issue getting the rows to work post login, however it made more sense this was a more functional layout instead of a messy 3 menu view.
+In addition this was changed on the menu page, for the same reason.
+Having 3 menus on one page would have been cluttered and messy.
+This is why the menu view has a plain white background and white text also as users would want the most readability as possible.

 A menu.css file was created to work in tandem with the stylesheet "https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css".
 This was to give more flexibility with likes of background image and making the design similar to the design document.